rafalp/async-caches/docs/api.md

 ##### `value`

-JSON-serializable value to store in cache
+JSON-serializable value to store in cache.

 #### Optional arguments